CREATING BEAUTIFUL SMILES WITH

 POST OPERATION AFTERCARE

-Following surgery, the last thing you want to worry about is a complication due to poor post-operative care.
-For best results after surgery, we recommend patients to integrate a post-operative plan into their lives until they are fully healed.
-Following this plan will help ensure a faster and more successful recovery.
+After surgery, the last thing you want to worry about is a complication caused by poor postoperative care.
+We aim to help patients achieve the best results after surgery by integrating a postoperative plan into their lives until they fully recover.
+Following this plan will make their recovery faster and more successful.

-Keep steady pressure over the surgical site following the procedure.
-Pressure helps reduce bleeding and permits the formation oof a clot.
-Gently remove the compress after one hour.
-If bleeding persists, place another compress and again keep steady pressure on the area for one hour.
-A moistened tea bag applied to the site for 30 minutes may also help to stop bleeding.
-Blood or redness in the saliva is normal.
-If bleeding continues, we recommend calling the office for further instructions.
+Following the procedure, maintain steady pressure over the surgical site for one hour.
+Pressure reduces bleeding and allows clotting to form.
+Gently remove the compress.
+If bleeding persists, place another compress and keep steady pressure on the area for one hour.
+We recommend applying a moistened tea bag to the site for 30 minutes to stop bleeding.
+If case bleeding persists, please get in touch with our office for further instructions.

-It's a good idea to limit or reduce your oral activity as much as possible for several hours after surgery.
-Avoid any unnecessary eating, drinking, and talking.
-These oral activities may hinder proper healing, especially in the first few hours.
+Limiting or reducing your oral activity as much as possible is essential following surgery.
+Avoid unnecessary eating, drinking, and talking.
+These oral activities may hinder proper healing.

 Ongoing Oral Hygiene

-Eating might seem like the last thing ono your mind after dental surgery but it’s still important to nourish your body.
-Drink plenty of fluids.
-For 2 weeks after surgery, avoid hot liquids or food, spicy foods, acidic juices, chips, popcorn, and carbonated drinks.
-Soft, cool food and liquids should be consumed on the day of surgery, returning to a normal diet over the course of two weeks.
+Even though eating might seem like the last thing on your mind after dental surgery, it’s still important to nourish it.
+During the first two weeks after surgery, avoid hot liquids, spicy foods, acidic juices, chips, popcorn, and carbonated beverages.
+Instead, you should consume soft, cool food and liquids in the first two weeks after surgery, then return to your regular diet.

-Have your meals at the usual time.
-Eat soft nutritious foods, and hydrate yoour mouth regularly with liquids, during meals and in between.
-However, always be careful not to disturb the blood clot.
+Maintain a regular mealtime, eat nutritious foods, and hydrate your mouth regularly with liquids, during meals, and between them.
+However, be careful not to disturb the blood clot.